mesosphere-backup/dcos-docker/README.md

-ips                            Gets the ips for the currently running containers. master                         Starts the containers for dcos masters. preflight                      Run the dcos installer with --preflight.
+ips                            Gets the ips for the currently running containers. master                         Starts the containers for dcos masters. preflight                      Run the dcos installer with --preflight. registry                       Start a docker registry with certs in the mesos master.
 ```

 ### Requirements